common-workflow-language/cwl-v1.2/concepts.md

   workflow_input02:     # we use the longer way
     type: File          # because we want to specify the "format" too
     format: http://edamontology.org/format_2572
-  workflow_input03: {}  # back to the short form as this entry
-                        # uses the default of no "type" just like the prior
-                        # examples
 ```

 Mixed option 2 and 3 specific example using [SoftwareRequirement](#SoftwareRequirement).[packages](#SoftwarePackage):